CataCsas/enterprise-homelab/network/wireless.md

 - A **Velop mesh** provides wireless coverage temporarily.
 - All wireless endpoints, including IoT devices, are currently consolidated on **VLAN 50 – Users_Trust**.
-- IP addressing follows the VLAN DHCP scheme from the Cisco L3 switch.
+- IP addressing follows the VLAN DHCP scheme from **pfSense**.
-- The Velop operates in **bridge mode**, leaving routing and VLAN segmentation to the L3 switch.
+- The Velop operates in **bridge mode**, leaving routing, inter-VLAN access, and DHCP to pfSense.
+- The Cisco switch enforces VLAN segmentation and ACLs for internal control.

 > Notes:
-> - This temporary setup simplifies connectivity while maintaining basic internal control.
+> - This temporary setup simplifies connectivity while maintaining basic internal segmentation.
-> - Internal traffic continues to be routed and monitored via the L3 switch.
+> - Traffic monitoring and logging are handled centrally by the SIEM host.

 ---